Annapurna Base Camp Trek Cost

 The journey offers breathtaking views of snow-capped peaks, charming villages, terraced fields, and diverse flora and fauna.
 The trek typically starts from Nayapul or Phedi, which are accessible from the picturesque city of Pokhara.

-The total cost of the trek in Annapurna region for foreigners can range from $400 to $3000, depending on the duration (usually 10 to 21 days) of the trek and what's included in the package.
-This trek cost doesn't cover travel insurance, visa fees, trekking equipment, personal expenses, and other necessary items.
+The total cost of the trek in the Annapurna region for foreigners can range from $400 to $3000, depending on the duration (usually 10 to 21 days) of the trek and what's included in the package.
+This trek cost doesn't cover travel insurance, visa fees, trekking equipment, personal expenses, or other necessary items.

-The cost of the ABC Trek can vary depending on various factors such as the duration of the trek, the type of accommodation, transportation, and the services you choose.
+The cost of the ABC Trek can vary depending on various factors, such as the duration of the trek, the type of accommodation, transportation, and the services you choose.

 Here's a breakdown of the main expenses you can expect: